 Rock climbing at Fall Creek Falls State Park is by registration only.
-Registration is free and available at Park Headquarters in the Taft Village Area.
-(Coming soon, online registration.)
+Registration is free and available at Park Headquarters in the Taft Village Area and online.

 There are over 56 miles of hiking trails around the park.
 Hikers can opt for short or long walks around the lake and to and from the base of Fall Creek Falls.
 There are two long distance overnight trails for the more adventuresome.
 The day-use trails are designed to accommodate recreational and educational activities including fitness walking, leisure walking and easy hiking, or exploring the parks' geological features and forest life typical of the Cumberland Plateau.

 Upper Loop Trail (Moderate - 13.5 mile single track)

 The Upper Loop Trail follows a little used backpacker trail.
 Because the trail was initially designed for backpacking, it contains some tight and twisty singletrack interlaced with open and flowing sections.
 The trail goes over rolling hills, with rocky sections and a few nice climbs.
 The Upper Loop can be accessed from the north entrance at the original park headquarters.

 Chinquapin Ridge Mountain Bike Trail (Moderate - six mile out and back)

 Located at the south end of the park between the Newton Ford Picnic Area and Group Lodge 1, this double track trail allows mountain bikers to visit some of the more remote areas of the park.
 This trail has several moderate inclines/declines with some creek crossings.

 Piney Mountain Bike Trail (Moderate - eight mile out and back)